 The English physicist William Gilbert (1544–1603) also studied this attractive force, using various substances.
 He worked with amber, and, in addition, he experimented with rock crystal and various precious and semi-precious gemstones.
 He also experimented with several metals.
 He found that the metals never exhibited this force, whereas the minerals did.
 Moreover, although an electrified amber rod would attract a piece of fur, it would repel another electrified amber rod; similarly, two electrified pieces of fur would repel each other.

 This suggested there were two types of an electric property; this property eventually came to be called electric charge.
 The difference between the two types of electric charge is in the directions of the electric forces that each type of charge causes: These forces are repulsive when the same type of charge exists on two interacting objects and attractive when the charges are of opposite types.
 The SI unit of electric charge is the coulomb (C), after the French physicist Charles-Augustin de Coulomb (1736–1806).

 The most peculiar aspect of this new force is that it does not require physical contact between the two objects in order to cause an acceleration.
 This is an example of a so-called “long-range” force.
-(Or, as Albert Einstein later phrased it, “action at a distance.”)
+(Or, as James Clerk Maxwell later phrased it, “action at a distance.”)
 With the exception of gravity, all other forces we have discussed so far act only when the two interacting objects actually touch.